Select Page

 Review Criteria:

-Applications will be evaluated on the quality and significance of the proposed work to be supported, the potential impact of the award on career development, and the degree to which the award will enhance the climate for and success of a diverse faculty.
-Applications are reviewed by an interdisciplinary panel of faculty reviewers.
+Applications will be evaluated on the quality and significance of the proposed work to be supported, the potential impact of the award on career development, and the degree to which the award will positively impact the career success of individual faculty members or diverse groups of faculty members

-Examples of Possible Funding Requests/ Ineligible Expenses
+Examples of Funding Requests

-Examples of Possible Funding Requests:
+Examples of Funding Requests

 • Graduate or undergraduate student research assistance